 For those students who seek the card online, they’re going to find a much better deal.
 That option is to order a free personalized card online.
 Once it’s received, the student can then go into the bookstore and load it with funds, again, via MoneyPak.
 There, they’ll still face the fees, but students can also get money loaded at no cost via online bank transfers (which is ideal for parents and grandparents).
 Direct deposit is another option if the college student is employed.

 Here’s where it gets a bit confusing.
 The prepaid debit cards can be used at ATMs; however, and like most other things on college campus, it’s soon going to cost money to do so.
 The first monthly transaction via ATM is free, but after that, there’s a $2 fee for every withdrawal at a campus ATM.
 Those fees might even be higher off campus.

 Traditional Cards for College Students

-Here’s what we like about this Capital One – it’s designed to help college students learn responsible credit habits, including monthly access to their credit reports and built in tracking tools that allow them to see where they’re spending their money.
+Here’s what we like about this card – it’s designed to help college students learn responsible credit habits, including monthly access to their credit reports and built in tracking tools that allow them to see where they’re spending their money.
 A 1% cash back bonus on all purchases, along with a 25% bonus each month their bill is paid on time makes this a great tool for students and their parents.